-- o Code 70 is used for all mets (except distant lymph nodes only), for schemas that have only codes 10 (distant lymph nodes) and 70 (all other mets. - o For schemas where there are additional codes: - Use the highest code before code 70, when mets are present that are not specified in any of the other codes. - Code 70 in these cases should only be used when the only information is "distant metastasis, NOS," and there is no documentation regarding the specific metastases. - Neoadjuvant therapy When a patient receives preoperative systemic therapy (chemotherapy/immunotherapy) or radiation: - Code the clinical information description that identifies the most extensive metastasis. - o OR if the post-neoadjuvant surgery reveals additional or more extensive disease, code EOD Mets based on the post-neoadjuvant information. - Isolated Tumor Cells (ITCs), Circulating Tumor Cells (CTCs), and Disseminated Tumor Cells (DTCs) Are small clusters of cells not greater than 0.2 mm in largest dimension found in distant sites such as bone, circulating blood, or bone marrow and have uncertain prognostic significance. - Breast Code 5 when a biopsy of distant nodes shows ITCs, CTCs or DTCs detected by IHC or molecular techniques. - o Other sites ITCs, CTCs or DTCs are coded to 00. - In-situ tumors with metastatic involvement: - In the event of an in-situ tumor with metastatic involvement, assign EOD Primary tumor as in-situ and code the EOD Mets as positive. - Code 88 for the following schemas: - HemeRetic - o III-Defined Other (includes unknown primary site) - Kaposi Sarcoma - o Lymphoma - Primary Cutaneous and Ocular Adnexal Lymphomas have separate schemas from Lymphoma.
-EOD Mets code 88 is invalid for these sites.
-Code EOD Mets appropriately per medical record findings. - Lymphoma-CLL/SLL - Plasma Cell Myeloma - Plasmacytosis - Use 99 ONLY for death certificate only (DCO) cases; however, assign the appropriate EOD Mets code when specific metastatic information is available on a DCO. - o Code 00 when it is unknown if there are distant metastasis. - Document choice of EOD Mets code in text.
-It is strongly recommended that the assessment of distant lymph nodes and/or distant metastasis be documented, as well as the choice of the EOD Mets code in a related STAGE text field on the abstract.
-While information on met status can be found in a variety of places, it is most commonly found in physical exam and scans.
+- Assign the highest code for metastasis at diagnosis pathologically. - Assign the highest code for metastasis at diagnosis clinically, with imaging taking priority, when there is no pathology, or the pathology report does not show metastasis. - Not all possible metastatic sites are listed in each of the schemas.
+If there is confirmed metastasis that is not listed, assign the highest code as described below: - Code 70 is used for all mets (except distant lymph nodes only), for schemas that have only codes 10 (distant lymph nodes) and 70 (all other mets. - For schemas where there are additional codes: - Use the highest code before code 70, when mets are present that are not specified in any of the other codes. - Code 70 in these cases should only be used when the only information is "distant metastasis, NOS," and there is no documentation regarding the specific metastases. - Neoadjuvant therapy When a patient receives preoperative systemic therapy (chemotherapy/immunotherapy) or radiation: - Code the clinical information description that identifies the most extensive metastasis. - or if the post-neoadjuvant surgery reveals additional or more extensive disease, code EOD-Mets based on the post-neoadjuvant information. - or code the metastasis based on the clinical information when the clinical and pathological information are the same. - Isolated Tumor Cells (ITCs), Circulating Tumor Cells (CTCs), and Disseminated Tumor Cells (DTCs) - Are small clusters of cells not greater than 0.2mm in largest dimension found in distant sites such as bone, circulating blood, or bone marrow and have uncertain prognostic significance. - Breast Code 5 when a biopsy of distant nodes shows ITCs, CTCs or DTCs detected by IHC or molecular techniques. - Other sites ITCs, CTCs or DTCs are coded to 00. - In-situ tumors with metastatic involvement: - In the event of an in-situ tumor with metastatic involvement, assign EOD-Primary Tumor as in-situ and code the EOD-Mets as positive.